yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 weight: 300
 ---

-{% compositionsetup %}{% summary page|60 %}Using GigaSpaces as a distributed cache.
+{% summary %}Using GigaSpaces as a distributed cache.
 Interacting with the space using the Hashtable/JCache (JSR-107) API.
 This is an optimized API to store user sessions or metadata accessed via a simple key{% endsummary %}

 {% comment %}
 # Connecting to the space with the Map API